"I am Santa Claus, the elves and Christmas magic" – an open letter to all mums in December

 It's the most wonderful time of the year.

-There are lights everywhere, Xmas FM is back on the radio, the Christmas tree sellers have started cropping up, and my local shopping centre is heaving with eager Christmas shoppers from morning until night.
+There are lights everywhere, Xmas FM is back on the radio, the Christmas tree sellers have started cropping up, and my local shopping centre is preparing to welcome eager Christmas shoppers once again.

 And don't get me wrong – I do love it.
 So, so much.
 I am a real holiday season person, equally excited every year to create amazing memories for my family, to watch all the Christmas movies, to bake the perfect gingerbread house, to have the perfect, perfect Christmas.